xcart/xcart-docs/_pages/kb_en/modules/back_in_stock/admin.md

 {% toc %}

-## Back-in-stock and Price Drop Notifications
+## Back in Stock and Price Drop Notifications

 The product notifications management consists of working with the back-in-stock and price-drop requests.
 A store admin can view the list of notification requests, send notifications manually when the request paramethers are met, or {% link "configure a cron task" ref_lLqNzAaq %} on the server for the notifications to be sent automaticallly.